github-education-resources/classroom/README.md

 And that's it!
 You should have a working instance of GitHub Classroom located [here](http://localhost:5000)

+### Docker Development Workflow

+Docker Development Workflow allows you not to worry about project dependecies.
+You don't need to have Ruby, Rails, Node, PostgreSQL, etc. to work on this project.
+All you need is Docker and Docker Compose.

+First, install Docker and Docker Compose on your macihine.
+Follow instructions [here](https://docs.docker.com/).

+Next, you need to build your development environment.
+You will do this only once.
+To do that run `./dev build`.
+This will build new image called `classroom:dev`.

+After that you are ready to open your **development shell**.
+Development shell is bash shell inside Docker container.
+In this shell you have Ruby installed and you can run all the commands specified in this guide.
+Every time you need new development shell you will run `./dev shell`.

+Now you can run `script/setup`, fill out `.env` file and run application with `script/server`.

+When you are done with working you can stop your containers with `./dev stop`.
+And when you want to set your development environment to initial first unused state, you run `./dev rm`.

 ## Deployment

 We strongly encourage you to use [https://classroom.github.com](https://classroom.github.com), but if you would like your own version GitHub Classroom can be easily deployed to Heroku.